shondle/EgoHands_Dataset/README.md

 where python
 ```

-### Downloading the EgoHands frames from Indiana University
+### Downloading the EgoHands Labelled Frames from Indiana University
 Go to [this link](http://vision.soic.indiana.edu/projects/egohands/) and download the "Labelled Data" Zip Archive (which should be around 1.3GB).
 Unzip this file and drag the \_LABELLEDSAMPLES\_ folder into the same folder where the files of this project are located.

 Now, you should be good to go!